seongwoohan/HeartModel/README.md

 # Refractory Pulmonary Hypertension

-Code and computer models for "Computer models for studying interventions used in treating refractory pulmonary hypertension".
+Code and computer models for "Computer simulation of surgical interventions for the treatment of refractory pulmonary hypertension" appeard at Mathematical Medicine and Biology, 2022.
 Paper at: https://arxiv.org/abs/2101.12191

 See the READMEs in subdirectories for directions on running the code.